Last Updated on March 3, 2026

 - Writing: One essay, if desired.

-- The SAT score reports will show both your total score as well as the section scores.
+- The SAT score reports will show both your total score and the section scores.

 - Total score: The sum of the results from the two sections, Evidence-Based Reading and Writing (EBRW) and Math, varies from 400 to 1600.